 Slovenia has become increasingly popular with cyclists who wish to explore this wonderful, varied country.
 Cycling enthusiasts can easily navigate the spectacular mountains, lakes and waterfalls with clearly designed cycle routes and concise maps.

-There are so many delightful Slovenian restaurants and cafes along the numerous cycle routes.
+There are many delightful Slovenian restaurants and cafes along the numerous cycle routes.
 Make sure you stop to enjoy lunch as you soak in the spectacular views.